xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 </pre>
 </div>

-Below is the config snippet from all the PE nodes. (we have the exact same configuration on all three as the topology is symmetric i.e same interfaces are used on each node)
+Below is the config snippet from all the PE nodes. (we have the exact same configuration on all three PEs as the topology is symmetric i.e same interfaces are used on each PE)

 _**PE1, PE4  and PE5**_
 <div class="highlighter-rouge">